manoch777/TBH-Task-Bar-Hero/README.md

 * Early-game bugs and technical issues
 * Mixed Steam reviews
 * Heavy reliance on the Steam Market according to some players

+## Quick Technical Tip

+**Attack Speed isn't always the best stat.**

+Many new players prioritize every item with Attack Speed, but after a certain point the DPS gain becomes less efficient than expected.
+In many builds, investing in **Critical Damage** or **Skill Damage** provides better results during mid and late-game progression.

+**General rule:**

+* Early Game: Attack Speed is highly valuable.
+* Mid Game: A balance of Attack Speed and Critical Chance works best.
+* Late Game: Critical Damage and Skill Damage usually offer greater scaling.

+Like many idle games, TBH rewards stacking a stat early on, then gradually shifts value toward other damage multipliers as your build progresses.